Plant Balancing

 • (maximum) generator outputs

-• Further facility data such as efficiency, pipe dimensions and limits regarding flow rates, outputs, etc.
+• Further plant data such as efficiency, pipe dimensions and limits regarding flow rates, outputs, etc.

 • specific marginal costs for the calculation of specific operating costs